 - Cool features like seats, storage bins, bottle holders and shade canopy

-- Easy to maneuver and pull on solid ground
+- Easy to maneuver and pull on the solid ground and packed dirt/grass

 - Won’t rust